 Marvel over the Okavango Delta as you fly into the horizon

 There’s no better way to fully grasp the vastness of the Okavango Delta than by witnessing it from a birds-eye view.
-Light aircraft or helicopters start the expeditions with guests from their lodges to enjoy a couple of hours adventuring from the sky.
+Light aircraft or helicopters start the expeditions, along with other guests from your safari lodge, to enjoy a couple of hours adventuring from the sky.

 Set up your own desert camp

-Nothing beats setting up camp amongst nature, while you gaze at the stars and listen to the sounds of the night come alive.
+Nothing beats setting up a tented camp amongst nature, while you gaze at the stars and listen to the sounds of the night come alive.

-Travel from campsite to campsite and explore each unique sphere of wildlife.
-Fall in love with the riverside campsite, or appreciate the stillness from the endless stretches of the Kalahari desert.
+Travel between the tented camps and explore each unique sphere of wildlife.
+Fall in love with the riverside tented camps, or appreciate the stillness from the endless stretches of the Kalahari desert.

 Do things your way, on your time.
-Don’t feel obligated to book game drives simply to see the wildlife.
+Don’t feel obligated to book game drives in overpriced safari vehicles simply to see the wildlife.
 Almost all of the reserves in Botswana allow for self-drives through the parks.
 Now you have your own means of making your way through the marvelous roads dotted with African marula fruit trees and Acacia trees.

 To Conclude Botswana Tours and Safaris

-From the large herds of marching elephants to the sparkling waters of the Okavango Delta, Botswana offers a unique taste of Africa.
+From the large herds of marching elephants and endangered wild dogs to the sparkling waters of the Okavango Delta, Botswana offers a unique taste of Africa.
 Botswana is blessed with some of the most spectacular sights and wildlife out there that ought to be seen.
-What’s your favorite African Safari?
+What’s your favorite safari in Africa?